barbieleon/barbieleon/README.md

 ![visitorbadge](https://visitor-badge.laobi.icu/badge?page_id=helenac0ldheart.visitor-badge)

 ## About
-### My name's Helena, I'm a Front End Developer.
-I love to code, design, enhance web applications and I also love acessibility as it' not only helpful but it also allows people with disabilities to be a part of the tech world. 🏳️‍🌈 🏳️‍⚧️
+### My name's Helena, I'm a Application Security Engineer, I love to code, design, enhance web applications and I also love acessibility as it' not only helpful but it also allows people with disabilities to be a part of the tech world. 🏳️‍🌈 🏳️‍⚧️

-- 👩🏻‍💻 Currently learning JavaScript, Python & React
+- 👩🏻‍💻 Currently learning Go, Python & React
 - 🛠️ Currently working as a Security Engineer
 - 📫 How to reach me: unknown
 - 🔱 Pronouns: She / Her